Omar (2013 film): Plot

-Omar is a Palestinian baker who frequently climbs the West Bank barrier to visit his lover, Nadia, a high-school girl whom he intends to marry.
+Omar is a Palestinian baker who frequently climbs the West Bank barrier to visit his sweetheart, Nadia, a high-school girl whom he intends to marry.
 Omar and his childhood friends, Tarek and Amjad, have been practising attacks on soldiers.
 Caught in one of his crossings, Omar is beaten and humiliated by Israeli soldiers.
-The three later shoot a soldier dead in a night time attack on a checkpoint, with Amjad acting as the sniper.
-Later, Omar and his friends are pursued by the Israeli authorities who have been tipped off about him and Omar is captured.
-After being tortured by an agent named Rami, Omar is tricked into incriminating himself.
-Facing life in prison, Omar secures his release in exchange for aiding in the detention of Tarek, whom Rami says he believes killed the soldier.
+The three later make a night time attack on a checkpoint, and Amjad acts as a sniper in fatally shooting an Israeli soldier.

+Later, Omar and his friends are pursued by the Israeli authorities, who have been tipped off about him; Omar is captured.
+When he enters prison, he is tricked into incriminating himself by an agent named Rami who poses as a fellow prisoner.
+After being tortured by Rami to reveal who shot the Israeli soldier, Omar is facing life in prison.
+He secures his release in exchange for aiding in the detention of Tarek, whom Rami says he believes killed the soldier.

-Due to his release, Omar is suspected of being a collaborator and stigmatized.
-Omar's situation is worsened because Nadia is Tarek's sister.
-Due to Omar's delays in helping with Tarek's capture, he is pursued by the Israelis and is rearrested when a planned operation is betrayed, resulting in the deaths of four militants.
-Other prisoners attack him as they believe he is a traitor and he makes a second deal with Rami.
-He confronts Amjad who admits betraying them and says that Nadia is pregnant with his child, dishonouring both of them, and that the Israelis used that to blackmail him.
+After release, Omar is suspected of being a collaborator and is stigmatized.
+His situation is worsened because Nadia is Tarek's sister.
+When Omar delays in helping with Tarek's capture, he is pursued by the Israelis.
+He is arrested again when a planned operation is betrayed, which results in the deaths of four militants.
+Other prisoners attack him as they believe he is a traitor, and he makes a second deal with Rami.
+He confronts Amjad, who admits betraying the other two.
+Amjad tells Omar that Nadia is pregnant with his child, which dishonours both Amjad and her.
+The Israelis used that fact to blackmail Amjad.

 Omar forces Amjad to confess to Tarek, who tries to kill him.
 In the ensuing struggle, Tarek is killed when his gun accidentally goes off.
 With Rami's help, Omar and Amjad hide their involvement in his death.